 Use An Humidifier

-A warm climate with dry air and extended use of air-conditioners can suck the moisture out of your skin through a process known as trans-epidermal water loss.
+A warm climate with dry air and extended air-conditioners can suck the moisture out of your skin through a process known as trans-epidermal water loss.

 Too much water loss leads to noticeable looking wrinkles and fine lines and can exacerbate some skin problems like eczema and rosacea.

-Although we often use humidifiers during winter, they are an ideal way to combat dry air caused by warmer weather and too much air-conditioning, helping your skin cope better.
+Although we often use humidifiers during winter, they are ideal for combating dry air caused by warmer weather and too much air-conditioning, helping your skin cope better.

-Using a warm mist humidifier is generally considered cleaner for example, because the process of boiling water to create steam kills off bacteria.
-You also need to clean your humidifier regularly.
+Using a warm mist humidifier is generally considered cleaner, for example, because the process of boiling water to create steam kills off bacteria.
+It would be best if you also clean your humidifier regularly.

 Have A Mist In Your Bag